Petrol Ofisi: History

-It was established on February 18, 1941, as a state-owned company to import, stock, refine and distribute petroleum products.
+It was established on February 18, 1941, as a state-owned enterprise to import, stock, refine and distribute petroleum products.
 It became a joint stock company in 1983.

 On July 24, 2000, the company was privatized, and initially 51% of the shares were purchased by Doğan Holding.
 On March 13, 2006, the Austrian petroleum company OMV bought 34% of the stake for US$1.054 billion.
 After this stock exchange, the share of Doğan Group decreased from 86.7% to 52.7%.
 On October 22, 2010 OMV announced that it will buy 54.17% shares from the Doğan Holding for the sum of EUR 1 Billion, setting its total stake in the company to 95.75%.
 The transaction remained subject to approval by relevant authorities until December 22, 2010, when it was completed.

-Within the scope of the agreement signed between Petrol Ofisi and Chevron Brands International (Chevron) in 2021, Texaco started the production of mineral oil products.
+Within the scope of the agreement signed between Petrol Ofisi and Chevron Brands International in 2021, Texaco started the production of mineral oil products.